San Juan, Philippines

 Is there a lot of diversity?
 Are people in San Juan accepting of differences?

 "San Juan is indeed a diverse city, with a mix of different cultures, religions, and ethnicities.
 It is a melting pot of traditions and customs, reflecting the rich history and multicultural heritage of the Philippines.
 The people of San Juan are generally accepting and respectful of differences.
 They are known for their hospitality and warmth towards both locals and foreigners, regardless of their background.
 This acceptance is deeply rooted in Filipino culture, which values unity, respect, and understanding.
-However, like any other place, individual experiences may vary," said one expat who made the move to San Juan.
+However, like any other place, individual experiences may vary," remarked one expat who made the move to San Juan.

 Get Quote